Jarmos-san/PyNotes/PyNotes/python_overview.md

 - The interactive pompt is great for quick testing small scripts but a drawback is persistent execution of the lines of code.
 This makes it extremely difficult to write code & permanently store them for later use.
 Hence, Python scripts are written in files with the `.py` extension which can then be executed through the Terminal by calling the `python <filename.py>` command.

 - In certain use cases like executing a Python script remotely on a server, its convenient to give the file executable privileges in an Unix-like environment.
 Fortunately, doing so is as easy as typing the `#!/usr/local/bin/python` shebang line at the top of the file & making it a executable using `chmod`.

-- **Note:  `proof-read this section`** Clicking File Icons(On Windows) -- But contrary to the Unix-like system making a executable file out of a Python script for Windows isn't always a easy task.
-Although the shebang use case does work most of the time, libraries like wsPython are useful.

 - If it's not obvious by now, Python scripts are saved using the `.py` file extension.
 So basically every other Python module is a script with the `.py` file extension.
 So in a few later sections of the book, whenever an `import` statement is used assume a Python script is being imported from somewhere.